“…It is better to live as a burning torch for one minute than a flickering light in the dark for a thousand years.”

-Matilda dedicates her life to the teachings of Guru Sundernath (Shandor Remete) and teaches Shadow Yoga, a form of Hatha Yoga established by Guru Sundernath.
+Matilda dedicates her life to the teachings of Guru Sundernath (Shandor Remete) and teaches Shadow Yoga, the school of Hatha Yoga he established.

 The Shadow school is grounded in Guru Sundernath’s life-long practice and mastery of Nrtta Sadhana and Hatha Yoga.
 He sheds light and reveals true wisdom and understanding of the ancient Hatha Yogic and Tantric texts.